owncloud-archive/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 * < 2GB on 32Bit OS-architecture
 * < 2GB on Windows (32Bit and 64Bit)
-* < 2GB with Server Version 4.5 or older
 * < 2GB with IE6 - IE8
 * < 4GB with IE9 - IE10

 64-bit filesystems have much higher limits; consult the documentation for your filesystem.

-.. note:: The ownCloud sync client is not affected by this described upload limits as it is uploading files in smaller chunks.
+.. note:: The ownCloud sync client is not affected by these upload limits as it uploads files in smaller chunks.

 System Configuration
 --------------------